-    While snoring alone is not a major medical concern, it may be an indication of a more serious condition called obstructive sleep apnea (OSA).
+Snoring by itself is not a major medical concern.
+However, snoring may be an indication of a more serious condition called obstructive sleep apnea (OSA).
 Snoring occurs when the soft tissue structures of the upper airway collapse and vibrate during sleep, producing the sound known as snoring.
-The prevalence of sleep apnea increases with age and it is estimated that as many as 50% of elderly men and women suffer from the disorder.
+The prevalence of sleep apnea increases with age.
+Doctors estimate that as many as 50% of elderly men and women suffer from the disorder.

-Signs and Symptoms: What to Look Out For
+Signs and Symptoms of Sleep Apnea: What to Look Out For

 - Excessive daytime sleepiness